 - 1. Continue community, state and government awareness of NTCD and its programs by continually updating the NTCD Website and giving public presentations within the community. - 2.
 Continuing review and update of comprehensive District policies and procedures adopted by NTCD Board of Supervisors. - 3.
 Continue a training program with funding to support technical, professional, and human resource training for all District staff. - 4.
 Continue to revise and adapt job descriptions for all current and future positions for the District. - 5.
-Development of a comprehensive finance/funding plan for FY 2017 for review and approval by the NTCD Board of Supervisors. - 6.
+Development of a comprehensive finance/funding plan for FY 2018 for review and approval by the NTCD Board of Supervisors. - 6.
 Maintain an operational budget of 12 months and operational reserve one month or more in advance. - 7.
 Update the records retention and rotate out files and information no longer viable. - 8.
 Coordinate budget responsibilities between the District Manager to the Administrator. - 9.
 Participate in the Lake Tahoe Federal Advisory Committee - 10.
-Participate in the Lake Tahoe Forum - 11.
+Participate in the Tahoe Inter-Agency Executives Steering Committee meetings - 11.
+Participate in the Lake Tahoe Forum - 12.
 Coordinate the Annual Audit in compliance with State and Federal statutes.